MOLB7950/MOLB7950-website/content/policies.md

 ### Late / missed work

-- Late work policy for homework assignments and labs:
+* Late work policy for homework assignments and labs:

-    - late, but within 24 hours of due date/time: -50%
+    - Late, but within 24 hours of due date/time: -50%
-    - any later: no credit
+    - Any later: no credit

-- Late work will not be accepted for the take home exam.

-- No make-up reading assessments will be given.

-- All regrade requests must be discussed with the professor within one week of receiving your grade.
+* All regrade requests must be discussed with the professor within one week of receiving your grade.
 There will be no grade changes after the final project.

 ### Professionalism